zaturnvalley/ReactNativeReduxManagerApp/readme.md

 # React Native With Redux Manager App
 * A Working React-Native app using Redux
 * Allows a manager or HR to have an editable employee list
+* Can create, read, edit, destroy list of employees (CRUD)

 ## Utilizes:
 * React-Native